vijaya-shukla0810/react-js/README.md

  {Normal Js utility functions}
 - useState() - is a utility function - used to create state variable
 - useEffect()
-- whenever a state variable changes react will re render the component
+- whenever a state variable changes react will re render the component - !IMPORTANT
+- whenever state variable update, react triggers a reconciliation cycle (re-renders the component with new data)

 # React algo
 -> React uses reconciliation algorithm (also known as react fibre)